MwaiBanda/Momentum-Server/README.md

 With, Redis for caching.
 Each v1 API route is protected with token authentication for each request sent a bearer token is required.

 -----
-- Postgres DB
-- Prisma ORM
+- Prisma ORM connects to Postgres DB
 - Redis for Caching
 - Fiber
 ----